Chicago

 Story & Plot Summary: Chicago

-Quick Plot Summary: Released in 2002, Chicago is a Comedy, Crime, Drama film directed by Rob Marshall.
+Quick Plot Summary: Released in 2002, Chicago is a Comedy, Crime, Drama film directed by Rob Marshall, written by Bill Condon.
 The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict involving Renée Zellweger.
+It provides a scannable look at the movie's central conflict involving Renée Zellweger as Roxie Hart.

 Story Breakdown